mohid-tanveer/c-projects/project3 (rhodes ramble - yikyak clone)/README.md

 * to gain experience reading, writing, and understanding code---C in particular;
 * and to gain experience reading and understanding technical documentation.

-# Yik Yak and Rhodes Ramble
+# yik yak and rhodes ramble

-## description of Yik Yak
+## description of yik yak

 [Yik Yak](https://en.wikipedia.org/wiki/Yik_Yak) is a semi-anonymous social media/discussion platform.
 The initial version of the application was quite